VincentGordon-Data-Analyst/Walmart-_Sales_Proejct/README.md

 # Walmart Sales Data Analysis with Power BI

 ## Overview
 This project focuses on analyzing sales data from Walmart using Power BI.
 The dataset contains information about daily sales, including product details, customer demographics, and sales performance metrics.
-The objective is to gain insights into sales trends, customer behavior, and product performance to support decision-making and business strategies.
+The objective is to gain insights into sales trends, customer behavior, and product performance to support business decisions strategies.
 The data used for this project was taken from [Kaggle-Walmart Sales Dataset](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).

 ## Dataset
 - invoice_id: invoice of the sales made